 With one of the most generous family leave schemes in the Higher Education sector, and a range of flexible working options, Oxford aims to be a family-friendly employer.
-We also subscribe to My Family Care, a service that provides practical advice and support for employees who have caring responsibilities.
-The service offers a free telephone advice line,
+We also subscribe to the Work+Family Space, a service that provides practical advice and support for employees who have caring responsibilities.
+The service offers a free telephone advice line, and the ability to book emergency back-up care for children, adult dependents and elderly relatives.
+See https://hr.admin.ox.ac.uk/my-family-care